sdss/almanac/README.md

 ## Output behaviour

-By default the output will appear in a pretty way in the terminal.
-You can silence this with the ``--silence`` flag.
+By default there is minimal output to the terminal.
+You can adjust the verbosity level using `-v`:
+- `-v`: show progress bar only
+- `-vv`: show progress bar and exposure metadata
+- `-vvv`: show progress bar, exposure metadata, and fiber mapping metadata

 You can also write the outputs to a structured HDF5 file by specifying an output path with the ``--output`` (or ``-O``) flag.
-If the output path already exists, the default behaviour is to overwrite existing entries.
+If the output path already exists, the default behaviour is to overwrite existing entries *only*.
+So if you run `almanac` once for MJD 60000 and output to a file, and then run it again for MJD 60001 and output to the same file, your file will have data for both MJDs.

 ```bash
 almanac --output /path/to/file.h5 # Append today's data to existing file